mdneuzerling/woadveil/content/07-deities.md

 The gods do not care for the petty concerns of morality.
 Murder, theft, betrayal --- these are all a part of the Pantheon's purview.
 Why should the God of Life and Death care whether death is by illness or by a dagger in the back?
 Such matters are for the ethics of people, not the divine.
 Even blasphemy is of no concern, for those who scorn a god must still acknowledge it, granting divine focus.

 The major deities care only for acts that challenge their status.
 The gods ultimately derive their power from mortals, and in sufficient numbers mortals can alter the composition of the divine.
-The Pantheon forbids the worship of the transgressive gods --- minor deities whose domains the Pantheon could not absorb or destroy during the Syncretic Schism.
-Such worship is heresy as it risks strengthening the divine power of gods who challenge the divine order.
+Certain deities represent domains that challenge the divine status quo --- domains the Pantheon could not absorb during the Syncretic Schism.
+The Pantheon declares these gods _transgressive_ and forbids their worship as heresy that challenges the divine order.

-It is rare that the Pantheon will intervene directly, however.
-Such is the power of the major deities that placing their divine hand upon the world risks destruction.
+It is rare that the Pantheon will intervene directly to prevent such worship, however.
+Such is the power of the major deities that placing their divine hand upon the world risks an ingress of raw [noetic residue](magic.html#noetic-residue) upon reality.
 The gods prefer to act through their churches and mortal followers where possible, saving direct intervention for only the most serious of threats.

 ### The ultimate sin of diremption

 The most profane act that any mortal can take against the major deities is to attempt to split them into two.
 The strength and authority of the Pantheon is due to their contradictory domains, for each god is given sovereignty over a concept of existence and its antithesis.
 Should enough mortal devotion be directed to only one half of a major deity's domain, then that god could be weakened or even sundered into two.

 The Pantheon therefore view any attempt to worship only one of their domains as sacrilege.
 This is the sin above all sins, the act of _diremption_.
 Should enough misguided worshippers gather in a single place, the Pantheon may even intervene directly in a rare demonstration of their power upon the mortal world.
-Such an event is recorded in [in the history of The Triune Duchy.](the-triune-duchy.html#the-diremption-of-the-cycle).
+Such an event is recorded in [in the history of The Triune Duchy](the-triune-duchy.html#the-diremption-of-the-cycle).

 Priests and lay people will take great care to always acknowledge both aspects of a major diety in their devotions.
 The artist who beseeches The Herald of Flame for inspiration must first acknowledge the deity's role as a destructive force, for to separate creation and destruction is to challenge the divine order.

-## The gods of Woadveil
+## The divine landscape

 ### The Pantheon